 There are many reasons why you might have fallen behind on your taxes.
-You might have been filing incorrectly, or perhaps your own bookkeeping has gotten a bit unorganized, making it hard to figure out how much you owe the IRS.
+You might have been filing incorrectly, suffered financial hardship, or perhaps your own bookkeeping has gotten a bit unorganized, making it hard to figure out how much you owe the IRS.
 And while many small businesses make estimated payments throughout the year, the calculations must be exact at filing time.

 When the IRS contacts you regarding back taxes, they often send a tax bill for what they think you owe.
 Still, they aren’t privy to your bookkeeping system, so their calculations may be incorrect—especially if you qualify for any small business tax deductions or tax credits to help lower your total bill.
-When sorting out your tax bill, your first step is figuring out how much you owe the IRS, and that requires accurate bookkeeping.
+When sorting out your tax debt, your first step is figuring out how much you actually owe the IRS, and that requires accurate bookkeeping.